- Road trip tips for travelling in the UK

 - Check your wipers by pulling each wiper off the screen at a 90 degree angle.
 Check to see if they have split or if they smear water.
 If they do, you will need to replace them.

 Plan your journey

 Make sure you plan your journey ahead of time.
 Have a look at the different routes you could go and which way you would prefer.
 Sometimes the quickest isn’t the most interesting or the most fun, and it can be worth it to take a slightly longer route in favour of seeing the sights, enjoying the scenery or stopping off in the local town or village.
 We have some gorgeous countryside in the UK and we don’t often see it because we’re stuck on a motorway, so if you can then taking the time to go a different route could make your journey much more relaxing and enjoyable.

 Before you leave on your road trip you should also double check for any potential traffic issues.
 Look for road works, road closures and anything that might slow your journey down.
 If you are driving through towns or villages then make sure you take into account their busy periods as well, such as the school run.

 It’s also worth planning your service stops.
 Some service stations are nicer than others and have more facilities than others.

 We also recommend printing off directions or alternative routes.
 Once upon a time, everyone had a big map in the glove compartment (my parents had a huge red book sitting in the back of the car) but this isn’t always the case nowadays.
 In the event of a total technology breakdown (the sat-nav going, no 4G or your phone battery dying) it’s always worth having a map.
 It could also double up as a fun geographical game for kids if you get really desperate.

-Make sure you have the right documents to spare
+Make sure you have the right documents to hand

 It’s advisable to have things like your driving licence, insurance details and any breakdown cover documents in your car with you.
 Hopefully, you won’t need them, but it is always handy to have them just in case.